realmagicgreen/magicgreenastro/src/content/posts/plastic-bags.md

   - save-oceans
   - social-responsibility
   - recycle
-coverImage: "../../assets/p/know/plastic-bags/plastic-bags.jpg"
+coverImage: '../../assets/p/know/plastic-bags/plastic-bags.jpg'
-description: "Billions of plastic bags are made each year.
-One hundred billion are thrown away according to  Worldwatch Institute, with less than 1% being recycled." # max 160 digits cos dunno how to trim it, yet......
+description: 'Billions of plastic bags are made each year.
+One hundred billion are thrown away according to  Worldwatch Institute, with less than 1% being recycled.' # max 160 digits cos dunno how to trim it, yet......
 ad: false # use 'true' to have post displaying AD
 featured: false # use 'true' to have it displayed in home
 sticky: # 'true' or empty
 show_in_home_slideshow: # 'true' or empty
 home_slideshow_caption: # lowercase, max 12 digits, including spaces
-photography: "Unknown"
+photography: 'Unknown'
 ---

 Billions of plastic bags are made each year.
 Of these bags, one hundred billion are thrown away according to [Worldwatch Institute](http://www.worldwatch.org/), with less than 1 percent finding their way into a recycle bin.